wayfareio/wayfare.io/_posts/2016-08-08-member-monday-ally-garvin-of-neat-coffee.markdown

 **How do you stay inspired?
 Productive?**

 I stay inspired by hearing other people's stories and visiting other coffee shops.
-On my admin days, I enjoy placing orders and working out my profit margins from the comfort of Wayfare's lounge chairs and couches.
+On my admin days, I enjoy placing orders and working out my profit margins from the comfort of FLDWRK's lounge chairs and couches.

 **What's your favorite part of your work?**